-Art Least is a teacher resource site created by Chrysa Papalazarou, an English teacher from Greece.
+Art Least is a site created by Chrysa Papalazarou, an English teacher from Greece.
 Chrysa works in a state primary school.
 She has previously worked in secondary education amd as an adult instructor in a Second Chance School.
-This site explores ways of using art in English language teaching and learning.
+This site explores ways of using art in English language teaching and learning, and promoting a more thoughtful and creative climate in the English classroom.
 Thank you for visiting.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

-Ela Tascu on Bullying Arnold Mühren on The Potato Eaters and our imag… Chrysa on Hope is the Thing with Fe… Anonymous on Hope is the Thing with Fe… Chrysa on Bullying
+Chrysa on The Potato Eaters and our imag… Chrysa on Bullying Ela Tascu on Bullying Arnold Mühren on The Potato Eaters and our imag… Chrysa on Hope is the Thing with Fe…

 Category Archives: Thinking Routines explained